MathsandDataNYU/web/content/madplus.md

 Deep neural networks have triggered a revolution in machine learning, and more generally in computer science.
 Understanding their remarkable performance is a key scientific challenge with many open questions.
 For instance, practitioners find that using massively over-parameterised networks is beneficial to learning and generalization ability.
 This fact goes against standard theories, and defies intuition.
 In this talk I will address this issue.
 I will first contrast standard expectations based on variance-bias trade-off to the results of numerical experiments on deep neural networks, which display a “double-descent” behavior of the test error when increasing the number of parameters instead of the traditional U-curve.
 I will then discuss a theory of this phenomenon based on the solution of simplified models of deep neural networks by statistical physics methods.

+#### <a name="jelani"></a> Jelani Nelson: Optimal bounds for approximate counting

+Counting up to N deterministically of course takes Theta(log N) bits.
+In the first ever streaming algorithm, Morris in 1978 gave a randomized algorithm that improved upon this bound exponentially.
+The best known analysis of his algorithm shows that it gives a 1+eps approximation to N with probability at least 1-delta using O(loglog N
++ log(1/eps) + log(1/delta)) bits with high probability (the space
+usage is itself a random variable).
+We show that a very slight (but necessary) tweak of his algorithm actually achieves the better bound O(loglog N + log(1/eps) + loglog(1/delta)) bits, and we also show a new matching lower bound, establishing optimality.
+Joint work with Huacheng Yu.

 #### <a name="liza"></a> Elizaveta (Liza) Levina: Hierarchical community detection by recursive partitioning